trbarbour/codex/docs/config.md

 ### Darcs-focused defaults

 Codex auto-detects whether the current workspace uses Git or Darcs, but you can still tailor other defaults for Darcs-heavy projects.
+Add the following to your `$CODEX_HOME/config.toml` (typically `~/.codex/config.toml`) to pin the default profile to
-The snippet below pins the default profile to `darcs`, adds onboarding instructions that remind contributors to name patches, and enables plan tooling so the agent can stage multi-step refactors before recording a patch:
+`darcs`, add onboarding instructions that remind contributors to name patches, and enable plan tooling so the agent can stage multi-step refactors before recording a patch:

 ```toml
 profile = "darcs"